cozyGarage/resume_engine/BUILDING.md

 2. Clone your fork locally.

-3. From within the top-level HackMyResume folder, run `npm install` to install project dependencies.
+3. From within the top-level HackMyResume folder, run `bun install` to install project dependencies (preferred).
+If Bun is unavailable, run `npm install`.

-4. Create a new branch, based on the latest HackMyResume `dev` branch, to contain your work.

 5. Run `npm link` in the HackMyResume folder so that the `hackmyresume` command will reference your local installation (you may need to